gabrielleberanger/hangman-game/README.md

-## Reproducing the well-known hangman game as a very first coding project
+## Creating a hangman game as a very first coding project

 *This game is the very first code that I made, as part of OpenClassrooms "Learn How to Code in Python" course.*